-Bridgestone EMEA highlights future of fleet in the region
+Bridgestone EMEA Highlights Future Of Fleet In The Region

-(MENAFN- Orient Planet Group) 10 March 2024: Bridgestone EMEA, a global leader in tires and sustainable mobility solutions, showcased the promising future of fleets in the Middle East during its participation in the Truck and Fleet Conference.
+(MENAFN- Mid-East) Bridgestone EMEA, a global leader in tires and sustainable mobility solutions, showcased the promising future of fleets in the Middle East during its participation in the Truck and Fleet Conference.
 The event, which was held recently, brought together industry leaders, providing insights into sustainable practices, digital transformations, and the evolving landscape of urban mobility.

 The Middle East, by leveraging its robust infrastructure, is set to leverage global focuses on sustainability and digitalisation.
 At the event, Bridgestone EMEA underlined the region's potential and commitment to advancing the future of fleet management.